Swabians become Swiss

 Constance was the religious and economic centre, and the people of Constance and Thurgau considered each other as Swabians.

-The 15th century was decisive for the political development of Thurgau and by the end of the 15th century, the term Swabians was only used for the northern part of Lake Constance.
+The 15th century was decisive for the political development of Thurgau.
+Around 1500, the term Swabians was only used for the northern part of Lake Constance.